Consolidated Catalina JX208, Castlegregory, Kerry, 1944

 investigations carried out.

-The time of the crash is given as 0205 hrs after a 2hr
+The time of the crash is given as 0205 hrs after a 2hr 30min

-patrol.
-It was found to have 'Crashed into side of
+found to have 'Crashed into side of mountain at 1200' a/c

-little else to go on the RAF officers conducting the
+burst into flames.
+With little else to go on the RAF

-investigation concluded simply: It is believed this
+officers conducting the investigation concluded simply: It

-accident due to faulty navigation.
-Captain and
+is believed this accident due to faulty navigation.
+Captain

-navigator responsible..
+and navigator responsible..
 Weather conditions were

 reported to give good visibility.
-The evidence contained
+The evidence contained in the

-on the aircraft were in some kind of trouble.
-There is
+were in some kind of trouble.
+There is some evidence in the

-some evidence in the files that the witness statements
+files that the witness statements taken in Stradbally were

-Northern Ireland.
-Also, a note in the file also says
+forwarded on to the RAF in Northern Ireland.
+Also, a note in the

-after the 29th of December.
+the 29th of December.